awsdocs/amazon-ec2-user-guide/doc_source/dh-sharing.md

 ## Sharing a Dedicated Host<a name="sharing-dh"></a>

 When an owner shares a Dedicated Host, it enables consumers to launch instances on the host\.
 Consumers can launch as many instances onto the shared host as its available capacity allows\.

+**Important**
+Note that you are responsible for ensuring that you have appropriate license rights to share any BYOL licenses on your Dedicated Hosts\.

 If you share a Dedicated Host with auto\-placement enabled, keep the following in mind as it could lead to unintended Dedicated Host usage:
 + If consumers launch instances with Dedicated Host tenancy and they do not have capacity on a Dedicated Host that they own in their account, the instance is automatically launched onto the shared Dedicated Host\.